trustoverip/WP0010-toip-foundation-whitepaper/docs/stack/design.md

 ![toip_stack_design](../images/toip_stack_design.png)

-Whereas early versions of the ToIP stack reflected its historical origins—technology on the left followed by governance on the right—real-world experience soon taught us to reverse it. ​ *Governance first* .
+Whereas early versions of the ToIP stack reflected its historical origins — technology on the left followed by governance on the right — real-world experience soon taught us to reverse it. ​ *Governance first* .
 In other words, implementing ToIP-based solutions should begin with​ **business requirements**​, then move to ​ **policy requirements**​ transparently communicated in governance frameworks.
 Only then should you choose the technology components required to implement those policies.